bcoe/DoloresLabsTechTalk/README.markdown

 Conclusion
 ----------

-If approached in the right way, Chrome Extension development is a fun paradigm to work within and is a good way to get more eyeballs on your application.
+If approached in the right way, Chrome Extension development can be a fun paradigm to work within.
+Releasing extensions is a great way to get more users for your application.